 Pregnancy and breastfeeding while taking Rexulti

-It’s also not known whether Rexulti may be safe to take while breastfeeding.
+It’s also unknown whether it is safe to take Rexulti while breastfeeding.

 Before taking Rexulti, talk with your doctor if you’re pregnant, breastfeeding, or planning to become pregnant or breastfeed.

 * Withdrawal refers to unpleasant effects that can occur when suddenly stopping a drug that your body has become dependent on.
-And with dependence, the body needs a drug in order to feel normal.
-For details, see the “Can stopping Rexulti treatment cause side effects of withdrawal?” in the “FAQs about the side effects of Rexulti” section above.
+And with dependence, the body needs a drug to feel as it usually does.
+For details, see the “Can stopping Rexulti treatment cause side effects of withdrawal?” in the “FAQ about the side effects of Rexulti” section above.

-Like most drugs, Rexulti can cause some mild side effects, including some that are common.
-Most mild side effects of the drug go away with time and don’t require medical attention.
+Like most drugs, Rexulti can cause mild side effects, including some that are common.
+Most mild side effects of the drug go away with time and do not require medical attention.